Training

 The Library and Knowledge Service offers a series of training and induction sessions.

-Facilitated by the Evidence Support Librarians, these training sessions will enable you to develop a range of lifelong knowledge handling skills.
-Our sessions will teach you to structure a search, find, retrieve and appraise information gathered from an ever-expanding range of health related resources (both print and electronic formats).
+Facilitated by experienced librarians, these training sessions will enable you to develop a range of skills.
+Our sessions will teach you to structure a search, find, retrieve and appraise information gathered from a range of health related resources.
 Used effectively this information can help to change clinical practice, support continuing education and improve patient care.

-Please see below for the details of the courses the Library offers.
+Please see below for the details of the courses that the Library offers.
+Some of these are scheduled on the trust’s course booking system.
+However, they can all be provided at other times to suit you.
 We can also tailor a training course to your needs, just get in touch to discuss.

 A short training session (45 mins) on the new NHS Library and Knowledge Hub, an OpenAthens-authenticated platform allowing you to search for evidence across multiple sources.
 Session to include: